d-krupke/cpsat-primer/README.md

 $$ z \geq \min(D(x))-\max(D(y)) \quad z \leq \max(D(x))-\min(D(y)) $$

+Other constraints will be more complex, but you see the general idea.

 In this context, the technique of [SMT solvers](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) can also be interesting.

 #### Branching/Searching

-Whenever we can no longer apply any propagation, i.e., reached a fixpoint, we have to branch on some variable.
+Whenever we can no longer propagate anything, i.e., reached a fixpoint, we have to branch on some variable.
-Branching is actually just fixing a variable, e.g., $[x\leq 7]=1$.
+Branching can be interpreted fixing a variable, e.g., $[x\leq 7]=1$.
 This is actually just DPLL.

 For finding an optional solution, we just have to find a feasible solution with $[obj\leq T]=1$ is satisfiable and